I Was Looking for Charles Willeford: 2020 update (originally posted 2012)

 Even the series featuring Miami cop Hoke Moseley aren’t conventional thrillers.
 They have been marketed as such: Elmore Leonard’s quote, “No one writes a better crime novel than Charles Willeford,” has adorned every edition of every Moseley book.
 But if you think Willeford and Leonard are truly birds of a feather, then you still don’t really know Willeford.

 For this survey, the confusing bibliography is separated into five categories.

-I’d nominate three books from three of those categories as Willeford’s greatest: Something About a Soldier (memoir), The Burnt Orange Heresy (later novel) and New Hope for the Dead (Hoke Moseley).
+If pressed, I’d nominate three books as Willeford’s greatest: Something About a Soldier (memoir), The Burnt Orange Heresy (later novel) and New Hope for the Dead (Hoke Moseley).
 For me that’s an easy call; I don’t have to think about it much.

-The interviews were done in 2012, when this article was originally posted.
-During the 2020 pandemic, I had time to re-read much of the oeuvre and re-edit this essay.
+The interviews were done in 2012, when this article was originally posted on DTM.

 Proletarian Laughter (1948)